 In most cases, anemia is preventable during pregnancy, especially with a diet rich in good nutrition.

 Here are some ways to make sure you’re getting the necessary vitamins and minerals to keep your red blood cell levels within the right range.

 Prenatal vitamins typically contain most of the micronutrients that you need during pregnancy, including iron and folic acid.

 Taking a prenatal vitamin once a day is an easy way to help supplement a healthy diet with essential vitamins and minerals for sufficient red blood cell production.
 It’s ideal to start a prenatal vitamin at least 2 to 3 months prior to trying to conceive.

 2. Iron supplements

 If you have low iron levels, your doctor may recommend a separate iron supplement in addition to your daily prenatal vitamin.

-Typically, pregnant people need around 27 milligrams of iron daily.
+Typically, pregnant people need around

 However, the dose can vary depending on the type of iron or iron supplement consumed, so it’s best to talk to your doctor about how much you need.